mg98/arbitrary-data-on-blockchains/README.md

-# Analyzer of Arbitrary Content on Bitcoin and Ethereum
+# Analyzer for Arbitrary Content on Bitcoin and Ethereum

 ## Background

-_-- placeholder --_
+This program was built as a toolkit for an analysis of arbitrary contents (such as files and text messages) on blockchain-based systems.

 ## Requirements